anil94sahu/employeesearch/README.md

 # EmpSearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.
+After cloning the repository, move to the base folder. execute the command `npm install`.

+Login credentials is available in the application itself.
+Employee CRUD and Search has been implemented.
+Pagination has been implemented.

+Pending:
+Registration functionality is pending

+## Pre-requisites
+node_modules

 ## Development server